 Most modern roses are bred for large, showy flowers.
 In order to have many beautiful blossoms, these roses require deadheading to continue blooming abundantly.
 Unfortunately, rose hips only form once the flower has been pollinated and drops, but a stem that has been deadheaded will not produce a rose hip.

-If you're wanting to grow roses for hips, the best place to start would be heirloom roses or old garden roses like Grandma grew.
+If you want to grow roses for hips, the best place to start would be heirloom roses or old garden roses like Grandma grew.
 Older varieties along with wild roses are fantastic at producing rose hips because their flowering habit does not require deadheading for continued blooming.

 In my humble opinion, wild roses make gorgeous rose hips, so if you're in the market for rose hips, take a look along the edges of the forest, I bet you'll be surprised at how many wild rubies you'll find!